LanoCodes/Individual-Project-COSC412/README.md

 #### Managerial Process
 1. Management Objectives
 - Management Philosophy:
-    - Committed to doing the best job possible in the time allotted
+    - Commit to doing the best job possible in the time allotted
     - Personal accountability should be the root of everything done throughout the project
     - Meet mistakes/errors often as necessary, early.

 2. Assumptions, Dependencies, and Constraints
   - Constraints:
-    - There will be limit on how many times the app will be able to run using my personal credentials when the app is live.
-However, the amount of people exposed to this app will likely only spread to everyone in class at most.
+    - There will be a limit on how many times the app will be able to run using my personal credentials when the app is live.
+However, the amount of people exposed to this app will only encompass class participants at most.
 That is well within range for demonstration.
   - Dependencies:
     - The app is entirely dependent on Yelp's Fusion API.
 Should that crash/fail, there will bbe no alternative.
+  - Assumptions:
+    - Yelp's Fusion API will not make a drastic change to their restaurant endpoints
+      -  They have remained stable for some time

 3. Risk Management
 - Scope Creep: